-Brought to life by noted “plein air” artists Chella, Rick Ingraham and Janet Hardie, this show will be an open call to artists for pairs of works — one plein air “study”, along with a bigger companion studio piece based on the study.
+Brought to life by noted “plein air” artists Chella, Rick Ingraham and Janet Hardie, this show will be an open call to artists for pairs of works — one “study” or sketch, along with a bigger companion studio piece based on the study.
 Plein air paintings are primarily landscapes, but also include sea and cityscapes, and tree or plant studies that have been produced in the open air, reminiscent of the late 19th century French impressionists.
-The paired works will show the contrast between quickly produced outdoor studies, and more carefully rendered pieces produced in the studio.
+Other subject matter in all media are welcome.
+The paired works will show the contrast between quickly produced studies, and more carefully rendered pieces produced in the studio.
 There will be cash prizes awarded, sponsored by Valley Suncatchers plein air painting group.

 Open July 1 – 30

 The fiber arts/quilt show has been cancelled for this year.
 Information coming soon on a new show theme and entry information.